tomw1808/truffle_eth_class1/README.md

 `... node_modules\truffle\node_modules\sha3\build\sha3.vcxproj(20,3): error MSB4019: The imported project "C:\Microsoft.Cpp.Default.props" was not found.
 Confirm that the path in the <Import> declaration is correct, and that the file exists on disk.".  `

-When you have installed Visual Studio, make sure you have opened a c++ project once.

 Then try `npm config set msvs_version 2015 --global` and in addition you can try to install the ms-build tools:
 ```